QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

     Laurel and Hardy of blinks
 </div>

 Also, quick side note for the Bell's phenomenon fans out there.
-If you don't press your eyeball with your finger when blinking, it won't move.
-The effects of blinks in EEG signals are primarily caused by the muscular activity associated with the movement of the upper eyelid [<a href="https://doi.org/10.1016/j.clinph.2004.11.001">1</a>，<a href="https://doi.org/10.1073/pnas.1214804110">2</a>]
+Unless you press on your eyeball while blinking, it won't move [<a href="https://royalsocietypublishing.org/doi/pdf/10.1098/rstl.1823.0017">1</a>，<a href="https://link.springer.com/article/10.1007/BF00154383">2</a>].
+The effects of spontaneous blinks in EEG signals are mostly due to the muscle activity of the upper eyelid [<a href="https://doi.org/10.1016/j.clinph.2004.11.001">3</a>，<a href="https://doi.org/10.1073/pnas.1214804110">4</a>].

 ### Your blinks propagate on your head

-Well, thanks Sherlock.
-How is that of interest?
+Well, thanks Captain Obvious.
+Why does it matter?

-Because we know how a blink _should_  propagate, with a smooth and gradual attenuation from the frontal electrodes (closest to the eyes) to the occipital electrodes.
-When this pattern deviates, we can identify a faulty electrode (the orange one).
+A blink typically propagates smoothly, with signals gradually attenuating from the frontal electrodes (near the eyes) to the occipital electrodes.
+If this pattern deviates, we can use it to detect faulty electrodes (hint: the orange one on the picture).

 <div class="row justify-content-sm-center">